justin/jww-error-reporting/README.md

 }
 ```

-Of note is the `isReportable` boolean.
-If this value is set to false, the error will be sent to the error reporter, but will not be passed to Kibana itself.
-This is useful in scenarios where an error may occur, but reporting on it is not useful: a cancelled network request for instance.
+Note the `isReportable` boolean: if this value is set to false, the error will be sent to the error reporter but will not be passed to Kibana itself.
+This is useful in scenarios when an error may occur, but reporting on it is not useful (e.g., a cancelled network request).

 ### User Info Payloads

-The `userInfo` dictionary that is associated with a ReportableError allows you to pass any `Codable` type into the error reporter, and up to Kibana.
+The `userInfo` dictionary that is associated with a ReportableError allows us to pass any `Codable` type into the error reporter, then up to Kibana.
 These values will be included in the JSON payload under the `ios.metadata` section.
-We presently are using this for passing up the JSON payload and any underlying errors that may bubble up when reporting a `DecodingError`.
+Currently, we are using this for passing up the JSON payload and any underlying errors that may bubble up when reporting a `DecodingError`.

 ## Using the ErrorReporter.

 The API to send data to Kibana through the ErrorReporter is a single call:

 ```swift